elmerherrera/T-Rex-Tutorial/README.md

 # T-Rex-Tutorial
+The term Regex stands for Regular expression.
+The regex or regexp or regular expression is a sequence of different characters which describe the particular search pattern.
+It is also referred/called as a Rational expression.
+It is mainly used for searching and manipulating text strings.
+In simple words, you can easily search the pattern and replace them with the matching pattern with the help of regular expression.

+This concept or tool is used in almost all the programming or scripting languages such as PHP, C, C++, Java, Perl, JavaScript, Python, Ruby, and many others.
+It is also used in word processors such as word which helps users for searching the text in a document, and also used in various IDEs.
+The pattern defined by the regular expression is applied to the given string or a text from left to right.

 ## Summary
 In summary, regular expressions (regex) are a powerful tool used for pattern matching and string manipulation.
 They consist of a combination of literal characters, metacharacters, quantifiers, and special characters that define a pattern to be matched against a string.